sujensen/python-practice/README.md

 **3.7 String-Permutations.ipynb**<br>
 Use recursion to find all permutations of a string (try to not reuse method for lists, from above).

+**3.8 Keypad-Combinations.ipynb**<br>
+Find all possible words you can spell with an integer on a touch-tone phone keypad.